agilogy/agilogy-blog/_drafts/pbt-shrinking-part2.md

 ### Divertimento: Playing with functions

 Now that I already introduced a _high order function_ (nullableShrinks is a function that takes a function as a parameter) allow me to dig deeper.
-I can't help fut do some functional programming here.
-You can skip this part if you are already tired of me selling this drug:
+I can't help but do some functional programming here.
+You can skip this section if you are already tired of me selling this drug:

 First let's redefine `nullableShrinks` to not only take a function as a parameter but to also return one.
 The idea is that it only takes the not null shrinking function (without the value to shrink) and it returns the shrinking function: